mtwrkvn/alx-system_engineering-devops/0x00-shell_basics/README.md

 - 100-lets_move - Create a script that moves all files beginning with an uppercase letter to the directory /tmp/u
 - 101-clean_emacs - a script that deletes all files in the current working directory that end with the character ~
 - 102-tree - a script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.
 You are only allowed to use two spaces (and lines) in your script, not more.
+- 103-commas - Write a command that lists all the files and directories of the current directory, separated by commas (,).
+Directory names should end with a slash (/).
+Files and directories starting with a dot (.) should be listed.
+The listing should be alpha ordered, except for the directories . and .. which should be listed at the very beginning
+Only digits and letters are used to sort; Digits should come first The listing should end with a new line